element-hq/element-x-android/README.md

 When you are experiencing an issue on Element X Android, please first search in [GitHub issues](https://github.com/element-hq/element-x-android/issues) and then in [#element-x-android:matrix.org](https://matrix.to/#/#element-x-android:matrix.org).
 If after your research you still have a question, ask at [#element-x-android:matrix.org](https://matrix.to/#/#element-x-android:matrix.org).
-Otherwise feel free to create a GitHub issue if you encounter a bug or a crash, by explaining clearly in detail what happened.
-You can also perform bug reporting from the application settings.
+Otherwise feel free to create a GitHub issue if you encounter a bug or a crash, by providing a clear and detailed explanation.
+You can also report bugs from the client application settings.
 This is especially recommended when you encounter a crash.

 ## Copyright and License